iahsanujunda/iahsanujunda.github.io/source/_posts/2021-10-MLOps-Part-3-Evaluation-and-Optimization.md

 ### Adding in logic

-We need to add new function to our `BaseModel` object.
+We need to add new function to our `BaseRunner` class.
 Open `nyc_airbnb/utils/base_model.py` and add the following changes.

 > ./nyc_airbnb/utils/base_model.py
 >